Platinum (Maaya Sakamoto song)

 "Platinum" (プラチナ, Purachina) is a song by Japanese voice actress and singer Maaya Sakamoto, released as her fifth single on October 21, 1999, through Victor Entertainment.
-Co-written by Yuho Iwasato and Yoko Kanno, the song served as the second opening theme for the television anime series Cardcaptor Sakura.
+Co-written by Yuho Iwasato and Yoko Kanno, the song served as the third opening theme for the television anime series Cardcaptor Sakura.

 Background and release

 The song was composed and produced by Yoko Kanno for the Cardcaptor Sakura anime, specifically as the opening theme for the Sakura Card Act.
 Its working title during production was revealed to be "Tripper".
 The title was changed before the final recording, and some of the lyrics were rewritten accordingly (Note: In the opening storyboard published in TV Animation Cardcaptor Sakura Archives, the lyrics are listed as "I am a tripper.")
 The lyrics, penned by Yuho Iwasato, admittedly took notable effort, as Iwasato shared that she had to rewrite the chorus multiple times until achieving the final version.
 She recalled: "Back then, my kids were still little, and it was summer vacation.
 We were on a family trip to see a steam locomotive before it was decommissioned.
 I had this homework to revise the chorus, and in the middle of it, inspiration struck.
-I called Yoko Kanno from a diner in front of the station and said, “I think [the chorus should start as] ‘I want to find it, I want to make it come true’ (mitsuketai na, kanaetai na).”
-When that first line of the chorus came to me, I felt like I’d finally found the answer!"
+I called Yoko Kanno from a diner in front of the station and said, "I think [the chorus should start as] 'I want to find it, I want to make it come true' (mitsuketai na, kanaetai na)."
+When that first line of the chorus came to me, I felt like I'd finally found the answer!"

 An acoustic live version of "Platinum" was included as a bonus track on the single for the 2018 single "Clear".
 Sakamoto commented that this was intended to evoke fond memories for those rediscovering the Cardcaptor Sakura series.

 Conception and themes

 According to Sakamoto, the lyrics evoke the optimism of youth awaiting wonderful things to happen.

 Sakamoto's perception of the song's lyrics has undergone a significant transformation since she first recorded the song at age 19.
-Initially, she viewed herself very distant to the song's message, as she viewed the song’s optimistic tone as contrasting sharply with her youthful sense of "tragic" determination, particularly with lines like “I want to become stronger and stronger” (motto motto tsuyoku naritai), which felt painfully aspirational given her self-perceived unreliability at the time.
-Over the years, however, after countless live performances, Sakamoto’s interpretation of the song evolved, as she came to embrace the song’s core message of belief as a catalyst for action, and particularly lyrics like “I want to become stronger and stronger (motto motto tsuyoku naritai)” and “A tiny light, but someday” (chiisana hikari dakedo itsuka wa), retain an emotional intensity that still brings her to tears, underscoring the song’s enduring personal significance.
+Initially, she viewed herself very distant to the song's message, as she viewed the song's optimistic tone as contrasting sharply with her youthful sense of "tragic" determination, particularly with lines like "I want to become stronger and stronger" (motto motto tsuyoku naritai), which felt painfully aspirational given her self-perceived unreliability at the time.
+Over the years, however, after countless live performances, Sakamoto's interpretation of the song evolved, as she came to embrace the song's core message of belief as a catalyst for action, and particularly lyrics like "I want to become stronger and stronger (motto motto tsuyoku naritai)" and "A tiny light, but someday" (chiisana hikari dakedo itsuka wa), retain an emotional intensity that still brings her to tears, underscoring the song's enduring personal significance.